25 Amazing Read Alouds for 2nd Grade

 SKILLS: character, setting, plot, connect to background knowledge, inference, prediction

 SYNOPSIS: Opal’s preacher father is always too busy and her mother has been gone since Opal was three, something Opal has always wondered about.
-But Opal finds someone to care, a stray dog that she names Winn-Dixie, and that dog brings hope and meaning into 10-year old Opal’s life.
-A brilliant and thoughtful read aloud choice for second grade.
+But Opal finds someone to care, a stray dog that she names Winn-Dixie, and that dog brings hope and meaning into 10-year-old Opal’s life.
+A brilliant and thoughtful read aloud book for second grade.

 Esperanza Rising Read Aloud Books for Second Grade